-Landings of thresher sharks are reported irregularly and are variable; from 4-198 t in the North and Eastern Atlantic and Mediterranean Sea from 1997 to 2019 (ICCAT and national data; tables 11.1-11.2).
+Landings of thresher sharks are reported irregularly and are variable; from 4-198 t in the North and Eastern Atlantic and Mediterranean Sea from 1997 to 2020 (ICCAT and national data; tables 11.1-11.2).
 There can be large inter-annual variation in reported landings, as well as differences in values reported to ICCAT (tables 11.1-11.2) and ICES (Table 11.3).
 Further studies to review landings data for thresher sharks are required and should be included in the proposed joint meetings with the ICCAT shark subgroup.
-Compared to pre-2020 reports, landings presented this year (tables 11.1-11.3) were restricted to landings reported in the Northeast Atlantic and Mediterranean Sea, excluding other areas.
-Landings now considered are therefore lower than previously.